 J. Welles Wilder was the one who created the RSI.
 The RSI is typically regarded as overbought when it rises above 70 and oversold when it falls below 30.
 The RSI provides immediate buy and sell signals.

 The formula for relative strength index calculation is as follows –

 RSI = 100 – 100 / (1 + RS)

-RS = Average Gain over specified period/ Average loss over the same period
+RS = Average Gain over a specified period/ Average loss over the same period

-For instance, 12-day RSI is more likely to reach overbought or oversold levels than 24-day RSI.
+For instance, a 12-day RSI is more likely to reach overbought or oversold levels than a 24-day RSI.

 5 Important Roles of Relative Strength Index

-Apart from reading overbought and oversold condition, there are certain special features in relative strength index.
+Apart from reading overbought and oversold conditions, there are certain special features in the relative strength index.
 Those are as follows-

 1. Trendline Application

 It is an interesting fact that the relative strength index and the closing chart almost go hand in hand.